 We are a leading marine specialty contractor serving the heavy civil marine infrastructure market.
-We provide a broad range of marine construction and specialty services on, over and under the water along the Gulf Coast, the Atlantic Seaboard, the West Coast, Canada and the Caribbean Basin, as well as have a presence in Australia and the Middle East.
-Our customers include federal, state and municipal governments, the combination of which accounted for approximately 58% of our revenue in the three months ended March 31, 2013, as well as private commercial and industrial enterprises.
+We provide a broad range of marine construction and specialty services on, over and under the water along the Gulf Coast, the Atlantic Seaboard, the West Coast, Canada and the Caribbean Basin, as well as have a marketing, but not an operational presence in Australia and the Middle East.
+Our customers include federal, state and municipal governments, the combination of which accounted for approximately 42% of our revenue in the three months ended June 30, 2013, as well as private commercial and industrial enterprises.
 We are headquartered in Houston, Texas.